adrien-zinger/adrien-zinger.github.io/_posts/2022-05-31-concat-wasm.md

 ## String concatenation in webassembly

-<span style="color: #A0A0A0">[2022-05-18] \#C++ \#Rust \#Traits
+<span style="color: #A0A0A0">[2022-05-18] \#JS \#wasm \#interop

 ---

-Deal with memory in webassembly can be difficult to understand.
-But, actually, it is nothing very complex.
+Dealing with memory in webassembly can be difficult to understand.
+But, actually, it is not so hard.

-The thing to understand is that wasm modules leave in instances inside a *VM*.
+The thing to understand is that a wasm modules leave in separated instances inside a *VM*.
 The *VM* is the executor, manage behind the scene the validation of the module, the execution.
 It manage the stack machines, the global variables and the *heap*.

-That instance is fully described in the wasm.
-In the webassembly text, you can know how is the initialized the instance when you see that kind of lines:
+Instances are fully described in the wasm code.
+In webassembly text, you can know how is initialized the instance's memory when you see that kind of lines:

 ```wat
   (memory (export "memory") 1) ;; describe the memory
   (data (i32.const 0) "hi") ;; add a kind of constant in that memory at 0
 ```

-In WebAssembly, the memory management is described inside the binary.
+The memory management is described inside the binary.
-So there is nothing like
-*garbage collection*.
-Because in a navigator, the envirronment manage mainly the memory of your JS code.
-So you cannot safely let the memories being shared like with a classical dynamic linked library.
+So there is nothing like *garbage collection*.
+Furthermore, because in a navigator, the envirronment manage mainly the memory of your JS code.
+So you cannot safely let the memories being shared like as in a classical dynamically linked library between compiled codes.

 > It's actually possible to share the memory between multiple modules.
 Exactly
 > like the linking of a *Rust* and a *C* library.
 With the difference in a classical dynamic
 > link you don't have to specify it explicitelly.
+>
+> Emscripten can produce wasm that are dynamically linked together.
+You can
+> So compile C into a webassembly binary and deal with a shared memory between
+> two wasm.
+>
+> In the future, it would be neat to be able to share the
+> memory with C/C++/Rust code from a VM like _wasmtime_ or _wasmer_.
 >
 > Another thing.
 > There is no garbage collection directly in the webassembly,